 Bert Vallee felt strongly that if researchers enjoy themselves when they get together to talk about their work, the science itself will benefit.
 Following this credo, the Foundation periodically organizes symposia and meetings for VVPs, Vallee Scholars and others to interact in an interesting but informal environment, report on their scientific interests, and address current issues in biomedical science.
 Typically, Vallee Scholar Meetings are held every other year with Vallee Summer Symposia held in alternate years.
 These meetings, often held in beautiful locations, have forged friendships and sparked many fascinating conversations and collaborations.

 - The interdisciplinary meeting will include presentations from Vallee Visiting Professors, Vallee Scholars, a guest scientist from our host country of Portugal and a poster session for approximately 10 trainees.

-- This year’s Vallee Scholars Meeting will be held at the Newbury Boston on November 11-13, 2021.
+- This year’s Vallee Scholars Meeting was held at the Newbury Boston on November 11-13, 2021.